mohamadsolouki/NLP-Disneyland-Reviews/README.md

     ```
     pip install -r requirements.txt
     ```
-5. Navigate to the `scripts/` directory and execute the scripts in numerical order:
+5. Navigate to the `scripts/` directory and execute the scripts in following order:
     ```
     python eda.py
     python preprocess.py